browserengineering/book/book/text.md

 [^17]: We could never have broken a line *after* the final word, so
     subtracting off of `x` is correct.
-And because `font.measure` always returns an integer, so there\'s no possibility of rounding error.
+And because `font.measure` always returns an integer, there\'s no possibility of rounding error.

 [^18]: Try it in a web browser!